Brazilian Amazon Fires Surge In July - UrduPoint

 On July 30 alone, satellites detected 1,007 fires in the Amazon, INPE said.

-That was the worst single day for fires in the month of July since 2005, said environmental group Greenpeace.
+That was the worst single day for fires in the month of July since 2005, said Greenpeace.

 "More than 1,000 fires in a single day is a 15-year record and shows the government's strategy of media-spectacle operations is not working on the ground," Greenpeace spokesman Romulo Batista said in a statement.